dborzov/rusticsearch/README.md

 rusticsearch
 ============

-**rusticsearch** is a lightweight search server that includes all that is needed in a typical small to medium business website but is free of redundant features and all kinds of cruft.

-It supports fuzzy search and autocomplete.

-###Get started
+**rusticsearch** is a search server with a commitment to ruthless practicality.
+Use it when you want to add searching for your website or you have less than a million users.

+Let us build searching through world's cities:

 Download and install the source code with [go get](http://golang.org/cmd/go/) command:

     go get github.com/dborzov/rusticsearch